Amira Mohamed Ali: Founding a new party and leaving The Left

 Mohamed Ali was involved in the founding of Bündnis Sahra Wagenknecht (BSW), a registered association with the goal of founding a new political party in Germany.
 Mohamed Ali serves as the chairperson of the organization.
 At a press conference on 23 October 2023, which announced BSW to the public, she announced that she had left The Left party.

 Political positions

-In December 2024, Bundestag decided to better protect the Federal Constitutional Court against political attacks.
+In December 2024, the Bundestag decided to better protect the Federal Constitutional Court against political attacks.
 For this purpose, the structure (16 judges and two senates) was incorporated into the basic law.
 All parties (CDU/CSU, FDP, A90/Greens, SPD, The Left) voted for the proposed action, except for the right-wing AfD and the BSW.
 Mohamed Ali described the inclusion of the Bundeverfassungsgericht in the basic law, which can only be changed with a 2/3 majority, as "undemocratic" and "arrogance of those in power".